ShihKuanChen/Aegle/README.md

 # Aegle
+testing the effect of different colors and brightness on reaction time

 ## Introduction
 Aegle is a software for testing the effect of different colors and brightness on reaction time.